varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   `The Varnish Log`_ provides large amounts of information, thus it is usually necessary to filter it.
+   `Examining Data Provided by Varnish`_ provides large amounts of information, thus it is usually necessary to filter it.
    For example, "show me only what matches X".
    ``varnishlog`` does precisely that.
-   The rest of the tools, however, can process the information further and display running statistical information.

    Varnish also provides several tools to monitor and control Varnish.
    ``varnishadm`` is used to access the management interface.